Acting AG Whitaker has thoughts on Mueller’s Russia probe

 In a July 10, 2017, appearance on CNN, Whitaker shrugged off the idea that the Trump Tower meeting could be part of a criminal conspiracy.
 He said “there was so much smoke” surrounding Clinton that it made perfect sense for Trump Jr. to take a meeting at which he expected to receive dirt on her.

 “You would always take that meeting.
 You would have somebody from your campaign take the meeting to try to get the information,” he said.
-“If you have somebody that you trust that is saying you need to meet with this individual because they have information about her, you would take that meeting.”
+“If you have somebody that you trust that is saying you need to meet with this individual because they have information about your opponent, you would take that meeting.”

 On Aug.
-6, 2017, Whitaker tweeted an op-ed newspaper piece from a former Philadelphia prosecutor carrying the headline: “Note to Trump’s Lawyer: Do not cooperate with Mueller lynch mob.”
+6, 2017, Whitaker tweeted an op-ed piece from a former Philadelphia prosecutor carrying the headline: “Note to Trump’s Lawyer: Do not cooperate with Mueller lynch mob.”
 Whitaker accompanied the tweet with his own comment to his followers: “Worth a Read.”

 BLEED IT DRY